The Counterfeit

 True unity rejects error.

 The Mystical Body cannot be united where the sacraments are invalid.
-Since the modernist hierarchy abandoned apostolic form and intention, their rites cannot confer grace.
+Since the modernist hierarchy abandoned apostolic form and intention, its rites cannot confer grace.
 An invalid eucharist cannot unite.
 An invalid priesthood cannot sanctify.
 An invalid confirmation cannot impart the Holy Ghost.

 Unity requires a visible head.
-Christ established St. Peter as the rock and center of unity.6 But when a false claimant sits upon the throne, unity is fractured, not in the true Church, but in the structure that has abandoned Christ.
+Christ established St. Peter as the rock and center of unity.
+But when a false claimant sits upon the throne, unity is fractured, not in the true Church, but in the structure that has abandoned Christ.

-The modern Vatican structure of the Vatican II antichurch multiplied doctrines, multiplied liturgies, multiplied religions, and therefore lost unity.
+St. Cyprian says that the Church is one and is not divided.
+The modern Vatican structure has multiplied doctrines, multiplied liturgies, multiplied religions, and therefore lost unity.

 This also clarifies the error many make about the SSPX.
 Some see that the SSPX retains valid bishops and valid clergy and conclude that this must be enough to secure real Catholic unity.
 It is not.
 Valid orders alone do not create unity where the order of authority is wounded.
 Because the SSPX continues to recognize false claimants and to operate in relation to the Vatican II antichurch, it does not possess full unity in the matter of authority.
-This is not a small defect.
-It trains souls to live with divided principles: true sacraments alongside false recognition, valid ministry alongside public contradiction.
-Such an arrangement cannot be the normal form of Catholic unity.
-The Holy Ghost does not build His Church on sacramental validity severed from right authority and full profession of the one faith.

-So it is now: unity exists where truth exists, not where crowds assemble.
+So it is now.
+Unity exists where truth exists, not where crowds assemble.

 At Pentecost the Spirit gathered believers, but He also separated them from unbelievers.
 Those who mocked were excluded.
 Those who resisted truth were hardened.
 Those who accepted Peter's preaching were baptized and added to the Church.
 The Holy Ghost does not unite light with darkness.

-- unity with invalid clergy
+- unity with invalid clergy,

-- unity with modernist doctrine
+- unity with modernist doctrine,

-- unity with heretical worship
+- unity with heretical worship,

-- unity with false ecumenism
+- unity with false ecumenism,

-- unity with the Vatican II antichurch
+- unity with the Vatican II antichurch.

 Unity with error is separation from God.

-Pentecost reveals that unity is the fruit of truth, the seal of the Holy Ghost, and the mark of the true Church.
-The Antichurch, lacking truth, lacking authority, and lacking valid sacraments, cannot possess unity, no matter how loudly it proclaims it.
-The remnant alone remains one, for the Spirit of Pentecost dwells only where the apostolic faith is preserved.
-The same fire that gathered the nations at Pentecost unites the remnant today: one faith, one doctrine, one Church, one Spirit.
+Pentecost reveals that unity is the fruit of truth, the seal of the Holy Ghost, and a mark of the true Church.
+The antichurch, lacking truth, lacking authority, and lacking valid sacraments, cannot possess unity no matter how loudly it proclaims it.
+The remnant remains one because the Spirit of Pentecost dwells where the apostolic faith is preserved.

 Footnotes